-The terms “insurance agent” and “insurance broker” are frequently used interchangeably, but don’t make the mistake of thinking they’re the same thing.
-There are differences between the two that matter when looking for an affordable auto insurance policy.
+The terms “insurance agent” and “insurance broker” are often used interchangeably, but there are key differences between the two that matter when looking for an affordable auto insurance policy.

-Most importantly, an insurance agent represents a single insurance company while a broker represents you as the buyer and will seek quotes for you from more than one insurance provider.
+Most importantly, an insurance agent represents a single insurance company while an insurance broker represents you as the buyer and will seek quotes for you from more than one insurance provider.
 Both are licensed to sell insurance products while following provincial and federal regulations.
 And while either can sell you a home or car insurance policy, each offer their own unique advantages.

-Even if you want to take the time compare packages for any given type of insurance, you also must consider the nuances in the fine print for each one.

 With that said, buying insurance directly from an agent does have its advantages.
-It’s easy today to get a quote over the phone or online, which can speed up the comparison shopping.
-Not only does it save you time, but it saves the insurance company money, so theoretically some of those savings get passed on to you in the form of lower premiums.
+It’s easy to get a quote over the phone or online, which can speed up comparison shopping.
+Not only does it save you time, but it saves the insurance company money, so theoretically some of those savings can get passed on to you in the form of a lower premium.

 Regardless of the type of insurance you’re looking to buy, there are several things you want to know when buying it directly through an insurance agent:

 - What is the process for making a claim?